 When we launched our ag tech leadership series, we did so with the intention of spotlighting the people behind our brand.
 Why?
 Because consumers are more likely to trust a company when they know more about the team behind the brand.
 Our series began with a look at women in agriculture as we introduced our CEO and Co-founder Deb Casurella.
-Then, we dug into life on the farm as we spotlighted Jeremy Wilson, our Project Manager and Co-Founder and Rex Garthaus, our Field Technology Analyst.

 This week, we are cultivating some thoughts and insight on MyAgData from the perspective of our new Chief Technology Officer, Ken Ullsperger.
 As Chief Technology Officer, Ken builds and manages the technology organization by applying technology solutions to business requirements, applying process discipline leading the expansion of MyAgData product design and development and its technical team.

 Much like what we did with Deb, Jeremy and Rex, we sat down with Ken and harvested some questions about his experience and passion for agriculture.

 What made you want to work in the agriculture industry?

 Actually, the ag industry found me.
 When considering coming onboard with MyAgData, I conducted some extensive research on ag, specifically ag tech, and realized this position was too good to pass up.
 I support MyAgData’s mission to streamline acreage reporting for producers, insurers and agents.
 Coming from a blue-collar family, I understand how diligently this team works to make the lives of those in the ag industry easier.
 For me, the experience has been immensely appealing and personally rewarding.
 From a purely geeky standpoint, the tech stack at MyAgData is in a great position.
 The opportunity to further implement and enhance our existing modern development practices seemed like too much fun to turn down.